-The Model C160L workstation has built-in ThickNet LAN-AUI and LAN-TP (Twisted Pair) connectors for the 802.3 (ETHERNET) network.
+The Model C160 and C180 workstations have built-in ThickNet LAN-AUI and LAN-TP (Twisted Pair) connectors for the 802.3 (ETHERNET) network.
 Connections to ThinLAN networks require an external transceiver.
 The workstation automatically selects the correct network setting.